wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-bang-bang-controller.rst

 As seen in :ref:`Introduction to PID <docs/software/advanced-controls/introduction/introduction-to-pid.rst>`, a Bang-Bang controller is a simple construct for applying a binary (present/not-present) force to a mechanism to try to get it closer to a setpoint.

 It is simple because it requires no calibration.
-The simplicity comes at a cost though, it only works well for some mechanisms.
+The simplicity comes at a cost though: it only works well for some mechanisms.

 General Tuning Techniques
 ``````````````````````````